PLANNING PROGRAMS FOR BRAIN AWARENESS WEEK

 Determine your target audience.
 Before developing programs about the brain, it is important to determine who you are trying to reach and why.
 Understand the needs and interests of your audience.
 All aspects of event planning are contingent on this choice.

 Select your topic.
 Your program will be most successful if the topic you choose is of direct benefit to your audience.
-Consider including information about local resources that will enable the audience to take advantage of the information they have received at your event.
+Include information about local resources and services that will enable the audience to take advantage of the information they have received at your event.

 If your topic is research- or science-based, be sure to accurately assess the scientific literacy of your target audience.
 The impact of your information will be weakened if it is either too complex or too simplistic for your audience.